MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 9. Set time window (how many minutes ahead to search, default 60 minutes)
 10. Configure refresh interval (how often to fetch data from API, default 300 seconds, minimum 60 seconds)

-**Note**: The integration now uses **area IDs** from the Trafiklab Realtime API, which correspond to rikshållplatser (national stops) or meta-stops.
+**Note**: The integration now uses **area IDs** from the Trafiklab Realtime API, which correspond to "rikshållplatser" (national stops) or meta-stops.
 Use the stop lookup service to find the correct area ID for your stop.

 #### Refresh interval considerations
 The refresh interval controls how often the integration fetches data from the Trafiklab API.
 Consider your API quota limits when setting this value.
 More frequent updates (lower values) consume more API calls.
 For example, if you have a departure sensor for a stop that updates every 5 minutes (300 seconds), that sensor alone will consume about 8.640 calls per month.
 Thus, you can have up to 11 departure or arrival sensors with 300 seconds update frequency to stay within the maximum initial quota.